natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Continue development of the Technological Development section
+1. Complete the remaining documents in the Technological Development section
-2. Prepare research for Events and Networking section
+2. Begin development of the Events and Networking section
 3. Continue enhancing cross-references between completed sections
 4. Update main README and index documents to reflect progress
 5. Plan for the subsequent Growth Components phase

 ## Progress Assessment

-The knowledge base development is proceeding on schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, and Marketing and Communication sections.
+The knowledge base development is proceeding on schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, and Technological Development sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices